Posted on 18 November 2019, updated on 11 December 2023.

 A quick reminder about DevOps and why you should learn about it

-While it made sense in a context of rationalisation to separate the work of ops and developers (different tasks, different mindset, reduction of cost), it also created different objectives and interests between the two teams.
+While it made sense in a context of rationalization to separate the work of ops and developers (different tasks, different mindset, reduction of cost), it also created different objectives and interests between the two teams.
 Ops want stability, developers want to release new features quickly.

-Now you are wondering, why is that so much better than the old rationalised system?
+Now you are wondering, why is that so much better than the old rationalized system?
 Well, while it requires a lot more communication between Dev and Ops, the use of DevOps technologies and tools (Docker, Kubernetes, Terraform, Ansible, Prometheus, Grafana…) will help you eliminate toil, accelerate your launch time and your response to incidents.
-Which means release new features at a fast pace and a downtime rate close to 0%.
+Which means releasing new features at a fast pace and a downtime rate close to 0%.
 Which makes your customers happy.
 Which is the core metric of every good business.